The Ultimate Web Hosting Comparison

 - Free backups available

 - Free SSL on basic plan

 - 90-day money back guarantee

 All InMotion accounts come with unlimited bandwidth and disk space.
 While most other companies provide limitless bandwidth across the board, unlimited disk space is rarely included in the lowest tiered pricing plans.
 This is a big reason why we’ve rated InMotion’s shared and VPS plans so highly.
 You’ll also receive free SSL, free backups, and hack protection.

 InMotion prides itself on its customer support.
 Employees are armed with over 160 hours of training, and are available via phone, live chat, and email.

-InMotion offers three shared hosting plans: Lite (an exclusive plan just for WBE users!)
+InMotion offers three shared hosting plans: Core (an exclusive plan just for WBE users, starting at $2.29/month!)
 Launch, Power, and Pro.
 The Launch and Power shared plans start off at $4.99/month and $7.99/month, respectively, while the Pro shared plan starts at $12.99/month.
 InMotion’s Launch plan is ideal for hosting small business or personal websites.

 That said, InMotion offers a lot more than just shared plans:

 - WordPress hosting: $4.99 per month, renews at $7.99 per month